pulp-platform/pulpino/README.md

 ## UART

 Implemented
-- Auxiliary classes (String, Print and Stream0
+- Auxiliary classes (String, Print and Stream)
-- Hardware porting
+- Hardware porting (using busy waiting approach not interrrupt)
-Postponed
-- Testing (until interrupt works)
+- test

+Problems
+- The UART reciever register ecieves bytes each iteration while no input was asserted (a problem in the UART IP).

 ## I2C
 Not yet